avatao/blog.avatao.com/_posts/2019-04-18-XSS-Case-Study.md

 ## But how to do it securely?

 There is a very special `<template>` tag which is perfect for the job.
-It's content is parsed, but not rendered.
-That means the browser does its magic (like fixing the missing closing tags), but it won't execute scripts and load images.
+Its content is parsed, but not rendered.
+That means the browser does its magic (like fixing the missing closing tags), but it won't execute scripts or load images.
 The basic concept of sanitizing HTML on the client is the following:

- * Loading the user input into a `<template>` tag and let the browser parse it
+ * Loading the user input into a `<template>` tag and letting the browser parse it
  * Removing scripts and unwanted tags and attributes (by using a whitelist for example)
  * The result can now be used securely in the HTML code